16 to 19 funding: maths and English condition of funding

-From the 2017 to 2018 academic year funding will be removed for any students that did not study maths and/or English in the 2015 to 2016 academic year that should have done so.
-However in recognition of the progress the FE sector has made in implementing the condition of funding ministers have decided not to apply the maths and English funding condition in full.
-For the 2015 to 2016 academic year data a 5% tolerance will be applied.
-Funding reductions (which will apply to 2017 to 2018 allocations) will therefore only apply to institutions above a tolerance of 5% of total students (calculated by value) for students without A*-C GCSE in English and/or maths who did not enrol on an approved qualification in these subjects.
-Funding for these institutions will be removed for each student above the tolerance level at half the national funding rate, rather than 100% as originally.
-The 5% tolerance will only apply to the 2017 to 2018 academic year.
+Funding reductions (applied to 2017 to 2018 allocations) only applied to institutions above a tolerance of 5% of total students (calculated by value) for students without a GCSE grade A* to C in maths and/or English who did not enrol on an approved qualification in these subjects.
+Funding for these institutions was removed for each student above the tolerance level at half the national funding rate, rather than 100% as originally announced.
+Institutions should not assume that the tolerance applied in 2017 to 2018 will apply in future years.

-The 5% tolerance has been calculated by determining the value of the non-compliant students in 2015 to 2016 based on the 2017 to 2018 national rate by individual student band, as a percentage of funding for all students in 2015 to 2016 based on the national rate by individual student band.
+The 5% tolerance was calculated by determining the value of the non-compliant students in 2015 to 2016 based on the 2017 to 2018 national rate by individual student band, as a percentage of funding for all students in 2015 to 2016 based on the national rate by individual student band.

-To calculate the value of non-compliance (E) the number of non-compliant students from end year 2015 to 2016 data (C) will be multiplied by the appropriate national funding rate (A) according to their total planned hours, (values for students in the 0-279 band have been calculated as a proportion of the full time national rate based on their total planned hours divided by 600).
+To calculate the value of non-compliance (E) the number of non-compliant students from end year 2015 to 2016 data (C) was multiplied by the appropriate national funding rate (A) according to their total planned hours, (values for students in the 0-279 band was calculated as a proportion of the full time national rate based on their total planned hours divided by 600).